-The question then becomes: what is it that prepares the way for the transition between the two states (that is, between the state of un-settled and the stage of the settled).
+The question then becomes: what is it that prepares the way for the transition between the two states (that is, between the state of the un-settled and the stage of true settlement).
 In studying the Dharma, questioning the Sangha, and analyzing my own experience, it became very clear that the key factor was true refuge-taking.

 Shinjin as Refuge-Taking

 The Awakening of Faith in the Mahayana (Mahāyāna śraddhotpādaśāstra, Dàshéng Qǐxìn Lùn; Daijō okoshi shin ron), begins with an Invocation:

 - I take refuge in [Buddha,] the greatly Compassionate One, the Savior of the world, omnipotent, omnipresent, omniscient, of most excellent deeds in all the ten directions;